CAPTCHAs

 - Behavioural Checks

-Such checks are quite invasive to the end-user, but allow a webmaster/company/website owner to see if any particular request is acting strangely.
-That is, by monitoring movement around a page, the speed of a request and other metrics, a score can be generated to determine whether a request: 1) requires further validation, or 2) is blocked completely.
+Such checks are quite invasive to the end-user but allow a webmaster, company, or website owner to see if any particular request is acting strangely.
+That is, by monitoring movement around a page, the speed of a request and other metrics, a score can be generated to determine whether a request requires further validation or is blocked completely.

 Conclusion

 In an ever-growing Internet, bot filtering is in inevitability that most webmasters have to contend with using.
-Such techniques — at best — make the user experience (UX) worse.
-At worst, legitimate users are barred from accessing a particular service.
+At best, such techniques make the user experience (UX) worse.
+At the worst, legitimate users are barred from accessing a particular service.
 Accessibility concerns also exist from the use of CAPTCHAs, though there have been attempts with Google’s reCAPTCHA and hCAPTCHA to accommodate users’ with impairments with audio-based CAPTCHAs (hCAPTCHA offers a service where disabled users can opt-out of a limited number of CAPTCHAs per day).

-All in all, while CAPTCHAs continue to grow in complexity and popularity, the “it only takes one to ruin it for all” (“it” being automated bots and spammers) mantra holds ever true.
-CAPTCHA filling services (that bypass the “Turing Test” by outsourcing the completion of bot checks) and more advanced bots are a growing threat to existing filtering techniques.
-Thus, for applications that require the assurance, CAPTCHAs can be combined with a (non-exhaustive) selection of: VPN/datacenter IP checks, behaviour-based filtering and fraud detection tools/databases.
+All in all, while CAPTCHAs continue to grow in complexity and popularity, the “it only takes one to ruin it for all” mantra holds ever true.
+More advanced bots and CAPTCHA filling services that bypass the “Turing Test” by outsourcing the completion of bot checks are a growing threat to existing filtering techniques.
+Thus, for applications that require the assurance, CAPTCHAs can be combined with a (non-exhaustive) selection of VPN/datacenter IP checks, behaviour-based filtering, and fraud detection tools or databases.